rolansen/rolansen.github.io/radiometric_correction/local_histogram_correction.md

 </div>\

-Increasing the granularity of the grid lessens these effects, as I discuss below.
+Increasing the granularity of the grid lessens these effects, as I discuss below, but they never seem to disappear entirely.

 How could we address these discontinuities?
-Adaptive histogram equalization, a popular technique for image contrast enhancement, addresses this sort of thing by finding the 4 nearest (2 nearest for pixels near edges, nearest for pixels near corners) grid cells to each pixel, applying histogram equalization functions defined for each grid cell to the pixel, then interpolating the outputs based on the pixels' proximities to each grid cell center.
+[Adaptive histogram equalization](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization), a popular technique for image contrast enhancement, addresses this sort of thing by finding the 4 nearest (2 nearest for pixels near edges, nearest for pixels near corners) grid cells to each pixel, applying histogram equalization functions defined for each grid cell to the pixel, then interpolating the outputs based on the pixels' proximities to each grid cell center.
 It's pretty straightforward to do something analogous with histogram matching--let's call this approach "adaptive histogram matching."
 [Here's an R script](https://github.com/rolansen/rolansen.github.io/blob/main/code/ahm_no_subgrid.R) defining a function that will do this for us.
 It requires the libraries [terra](https://cran.r-project.org/web/packages/terra/index.html) and [sf](https://cran.r-project.org/web/packages/sf/index.html).
 After running the script, the user can correct their imagery with a command like this:
 {% highlight R %}
 ahm(aoi_poly, aerial_path, sat_paths, c_region_size, grid_lindim_length, out_name)
 {% endhighlight %}
 The arguments are as follows:
-* *aoi_poly* is an sf-tibble or sf-data.frame containing one polygon which contains each pixel from the aerial image we'd like to correct
+* *aoi_poly* is an sf-tibble or sf-data.frame containing one polygon which contains each pixel from the aerial image that we'd like to correct
 * *aerial_path* is the path to an aerial image file.
-This and each file listed in *sat_paths* can take any GDAL-readable format
+This and each file listed in *sat_paths* can be in any GDAL-readable format
 * *sat_paths* is a character vector listing the paths for each satellite band file.
 Each path should be listed in the same order as the corresponding bands from the aerial image file
 * *c_region_size* is the length of the width and height for the "computational region" of each grid cell, in the units of the aerial image's coordinate reference system.
 Pixels falling in the computational region, which is centered on the corresponding grid cell's centroid, will be used to find the distribution of pixel values for that cell.
 * *grid_lindim_length* is the length of each grid cell's width and height, in the units of the aerial image's coordinate reference system.